pallets-eco/flask-security-3.0/docs/models.rst

 Two_Factor
 ^^^^^^^^^^

-If you enable two factor by setting your application's `TWO_FACTOR` configuration value to `True`, your `User` model will require the following additional fields:
+If you enable two-factor by setting your application's `TWO_FACTOR` configuration value to `True`, your `User` model will require the following additional fields: